-The composite message schemas which describe the full payload of this interaction, including the wrappers, can be found online on the IHE FTP site, see ITI TF-2x: Appendix W. The schema from the HL7 V3 2008 Normative Edition are at Edition2008/processable/multicacheschemas/PRPA_IN201310UV02.xsd).
+The composite message schemas which describe the full payload of this interaction, including the wrappers, can be found online: see ITI TF-2x: Appendix W. The schema from the HL7 V3 2008 Normative Edition are at Edition2008/processable/multicacheschemas/PRPA_IN201310UV02.xsd).